Isaacx86/localTalk/README.md

 # localTalk
-A Local implementation of a java library functions to create a serverside and clientside application which will communicate over TCP using given port and ip address.
+A Local implementation of java library functions to create a serverside and clientside application which will communicate over TCP using given port and ip address.

-An example below is a local wireshark(Packet and Traffic capture tool) Shows the defined ip address and port communicating on a local network.
+An example below is a local wireshark(Packet and Traffic capture tool) Which shows the defined ip address and port communicating on a local network.
 This is shown by the SYN, SYN,ACK and ACK TCP Headers.
 ![image](https://user-images.githubusercontent.com/79987239/153721130-9476ed7d-60f6-4373-b7d8-54df750c1d21.png)